 You should usually register a stillbirth within 42 days.
 If the stillbirth took place in Barnsley you'll need to make an appointment to attend the Register Office in the Town Hall.

 You can either book an appointment online or contact us.

 Either parent can register the stillbirth if you were married to each other at the time of birth.
 If you're not married, and want the name of the father on the register, you'll need to attend the appointment together.

 If the baby was conceived through fertility treatment either parent can register, if you were married or in a civil partnership at the time of the treatment.
 If not, you'll both need to attend to have your names in the register.

-You can choose to buy a full birth certificate (showing parents' names) from us, certificates cost £4 each.
+You can choose to buy a full birth certificate (showing parents' names) from us.
+See our Registration charges page for certificate costs.
 If you're booking an appointment online you can pay for the certificate at the same time, or you can pay by debit or credit card at your appointment.

 You'll have 30 minutes to fill in and submit the online form to book your appointment.
 If you don't complete your booking within this time you'll lose your chosen appointment slot.

 Please make sure you arrive for your appointment on time - if you're more than 5 minutes late we won't be able to see you and you'll need to book a new appointment slot.

 If it's more convenient, you can go to any register office in England and Wales to give the details of the stillbirth of your baby, but they won't be able to register the birth.
 This is called registering a stillbirth by declaration.
 The registrar will then send the information to us if the stillbirth happened in Barnsley.